refinedev/refine/documentation/docs/guides-and-concepts/auth/auth0.md

 #### login

-We overrided the login page and handed it over to auth0 completely.
-That's why we're returning to an empty promise.
+We overrided the login page and handed it over to Auth0 completely.
+That's why we're returning to an empty promise.?

 #### logout

-Logout method comes from `useAuth0` hook.
+Logout method comes from the `useAuth0` hook.

 #### checkError & getPermissions